saanvikakde/assistive_object_detection/README.md

 # assistive_object_detection
 YOLOv5 Assistive Object Detection and Voice Recognition

 This project integrates real-time object detection using YOLOv5 with a voice interaction system.
 The project uses OpenCV for video capture, PyTorch for the YOLOv5 model, and pyttsx for a text-to-speech functionality.
 The application is intended to aid visually impaired and/or individuals requiring auditory feedback.
-The program listened for voice commands to detect the nearby surroundings and relay them to the user.
+The program listens for voice commands to detect the nearby surroundings and relays them to the user.

 Credit to the creator of YOLOv5: